Dx724/Lightfield/README.md

 The device also contained a stepper motor driven by a ULN2003 IC, a 9g micro servo, and an RGB LED.

+## Mechanical Structure
+The enclosure of this device was based on a large cylindrical can, paralleling the radial canvas of the system.
+However, any hollow container which can be opened will suffice.
+1. Drill a hole into the top surface of the container at the center large enough to fit the stepper motor.
+2. Insert the stepper motor and drill two additional holes for the mounting points.
+3. Thread M3 bolts through the two mounting holes and secure with nuts on the other side.
+4. Drill two holes along the "long" axis of a popsicle stick near on end so that the shaft of the stepper motor can be friction fit within.
+5. Using the [Servo_Test sketch](Test%20Programs/Servo_Test/Servo_Test.ino), rotate the servo to 180°.
+6. Attach a four-pronged servo arm to the servo, but before screwing it in, drill a hole near the end of another popsicle stick and thread the screw through that hole and then into the servo.
+The stick should be attached so that if it points "down" at 180°, it will point "left" at 90° (the Servo_Test sketch can be modified to validate this).
+7. Mount the servo to the unconnnected end of the stepper motor popsicle stick so that at 180°, the popscicle stick of the servo points directly towards the stepper motor shaft.
+8. Mount the RGB LED at the unconnected end of the servo motor popsicle stick so that it points upwards.
+This can be achieved by bending the LED's pins at a 90° angle.
+9. Cut a small hole at any point along the upper edge of the cylindrical enclosure to allow wires (for the stepper motor, servo motor, and RGB LED) to pass through.
+10. Place a smaller can (or other object) inside of the larger can and place the ESP32 inside the larger can, supported by the smaller can, so that it is oriented vertically.
+11. Drill a hole on the side surface near the bottom of the larger can.
+Pass a USB cable through this hole and connect it to the ESP32.
+12. Wire up the electronics as described in [ESP32 Wiring](#esp32-wiring) and then close the enclosure.

 ## ESP32 Wiring
 __Stepper Motor__
 1. Connect the motor driver's pin IN1 to GPIO 14.